-These fun fresh watermelon ice lollies have just three ingredients are super simple to make.
+These fun fresh watermelon ice lollies have just three ingredients and are super simple to make.
 With no added sugar they are the perfect healthy snack or treat.

 Is there anything better than a big slice of juicy, fresh watermelon on a hot summer's day?
 These watermelon popsicles might be.
-Made with fresh ripe watermelon and zingy kiwi fruit they are fun treat with no added sugar and are naturally gluten free and vegan.
+Made with fresh ripe watermelon and zingy kiwi fruit they are fun treat with no added sugar and are naturally gluten-free and vegan.
 The perfect treat or snack of both kids and adults alike.

-These watermelon ice blocks do have a secrete ingredient, pectin.
+These watermelon ice blocks do have a secret ingredient, pectin.
 Why the pectin?
 Have you ever made icy poles only to find they separate once frozen?
-A little pectin helps solve this and keep them looking and tasting great.
+A little pectin helps solve this and keeps them looking and tasting great.
 Pectin is a type of starch that's found naturally in many fruit and vegetables such as citrus fruit.
 Its commonly used to set jams and jellies and is available from supermarkets, canning stores and online.

 How to tell if a watermelon is ripe